-Implication Yes/No Will further decisions be required by another committee/full authority?
-No further decisions will be required.
+Implication Yes Will further decisions be required by another committee/full authority?
+The final proposed bridge year corporate plan will go to the NPA meeting in March 2025.
 Does the proposal raise any Resource implications?
 The plan sets out our priorities and is linked to the budget process.
 The bridge year plan will be considered by Members alongside the budget for 2025-2026.
 How does the proposal represent Value for Money?
-The Corporate Plan itself does not raise an issue of value for money.
-However, the projects that the organisation funds are assessed for value for money when they are approved.
+Implications of this report in itself do not raise an issue of value for money.
+However the projects that the organisation has funded are assessed for value for money when they are approved.
 In addition, projects are evaluated individually for value for money when they finish.
 This is reported regularly to the Policy and Resources Committee.
-Any work that is carried out which requires procurement is subject to the procedure for assessing value for money which is part of that process.
-The proposed change to the targets does not affect this is nay way.
 Which PMP Outcomes/ Corporate plan objectives does this deliver against The corporate plan sets out how the SDNPA will deliver the PMP outcomes as such it contributes to all PMP outcomes to some extent.
 Links to other projects or partner organisations The SDNPA corporate plan does include work that we are undertaking with partners.
 How does this decision contribute to the Authority's climate change objectives The corporate plan sets out clearly what priorities there are for delivering the Climate Change Action Plan.
 Are there any Social Value implications arising from the proposal?
 None Have you taken regard of the South Downs National Park Authority's equality duty as contained within the Equality Act 2010?
 Much of the delivery set out in the Corporate Plan aims to address barriers that prevent people with protected characteristics accessing the National Park.
 Our target audiences are clearly defined in the plan.
 Are there any Human Rights implications arising from the proposal?
 None

-Implication Yes/No Are there any Crime & Disorder implications arising from the proposal?
+Implication Yes Are there any Crime & Disorder implications arising from the proposal?
 None Are there any Health & Safety implications arising from the proposal?
 None Are there any Data Protection implications?
 As the corporate plan identifies priorities for delivery over the next year it is possible that some of the work done to deliver it will have data protection implications.
 This is addressed through consideration of specific pieces of work or separately as part of a project.